zeh/coding-conventions/README.md

         _maxWidth = __value;
     }

-The exception is when the returned value must be calculcated from something else, e.g.:
+The exception is when the returned value must be calculated from something else, e.g.:

     public function get numItems():int  {
         return list.length;